ECON 7016 - Resource & Environmental Economics PG

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 To apply economic analysis to the management of the environment and natural resources 2 To analyse theoretical and empirical research in environmental and resource economics 3 To prepare a policy report that develops knowledge and practical implementation of relevant economic theory in understanding and addressing an environmental or natural resource issue 4 To develop good inter-personal and communication skills through writing a policy diary, giving a group presentation and contributing to critical discussion
+1 Apply economic analysis to the management of the environment and natural resources.
+2 Analyse theoretical and empirical research in environmental and natural resource economics.
+3 Prepare an analytical policy report that develops knowledge and practical implementation of relevant economic theory in understanding and addressing an environmental or natural resource issue.
+4 Demonstrate good inter-personal and communication skills through writing a policy report, giving a group presentation and contributing to critical discussion.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge